NowickiLab/NowickiLab.github.io/database/news/2023/sfras/sfras2023.md

 In our lab, the grad students get encouraged to go one extra step beyond the bare minimum.
 This is in hopes to (1) strengthen their research projects; (2) increase their chances on the ever-more-stringent job market.
 Whou **WOULDN'T** like to mentor a student who already had received a competitive grant...?

 Thus far, all of our grad students were fortunate to apply and receive the [Student-Faculty Research Award](https://gradschool.utk.edu/costs-and-funding/graduate-fellowships/graduate-student-research-awards/) from [UT Grad School](https://gradschool.utk.edu/).
 Sometimes it took more than one try, but it's a process - meant to make us all learn.
+These competitive awards have success rates between 10 to 20%: Enough to feel encouraged, but also enough to **REALLY** make you try your best with the proposal.

-Recent examples include [Shade](../../../people/shade-niece/), who in Spring 2023 received funding to decipher the phylogenomics in Cornales.
+Recent successes in this area include [Shade](../../../people/shade-niece/), who in Spring 2023 received funding to decipher the phylogenomics in Cornales.
 To top that off, [Alina](../../../people/alina-pokhrel/) received support for population genomics of the invasive Bradford pear.

 It may seem little - but here we make $5,000 go a long way!
 Stay tuned for the great outcomes we all expect and await!